For German Learners

 - Want to discover a faster way to understanding German grammar?
 You'll find answers to every grammar questions in my video course Easy German Grammar for Beginners.
 The course contains 2.5 hours of video, lots of quizzes and workbooks, and simple examples throughout.

 - A good printed German grammar book I know is Deutsche Grammatik, supported by a great website and useful tables.
 It's helped me explain so many rules in clear terms, for example how plurals and compound words are made.
 A* reference material.

 - Speak German like a Native is my 5* pronunciation course for all learning levels.
 It takes you through every letter and complex sound of the German language.

 - If you are after a vocabulary list to work with or test yourself against, here is a PDF of the word list required for the German Immigration test, as published by the Goethe Institute.

-- If you are intermediate, the most effective German audio-course is Glossika German, a bilingual sentence method.
-I don't recommend this for complete beginners.
-(Full Review Here)
+- If you are early intermediate, the most effective German audio-courses are Speechling or Glossika German.
+Both are bilingual sentence methods.

 German Books for Learners